OpenHantek/OpenHantek6022/readme.md

 ## Building OpenHantek from source
 You need the following packages, to build OpenHantek from source:
-* CMake 3.0+
+* CMake 3.5+
 * Qt 5.3+
 * FFTW 3+ (prebuild files will be downloaded on windows)
-* libusb 1.x (prebuild files will be downloaded on windows)
+* libusb 1.x (prebuild files will be used on windows)

 For debian based systems (Ubuntu, Mint) install named requirements like this:
-> apt-get install cmake qttools5-dev qttools5-dev-tools libfftw3-dev binutils-dev libusb-1.0-0-dev
+> apt-get install g++ cmake qttools5-dev qttools5-dev-tools libfftw3-dev binutils-dev libusb-1.0-0-dev

 For rpm based distributions (Fedora) use this command:
-> dnf install cmake qt5-qtbase-gui qt5-qttools-devel qt5-qttranslations fftw-devel binutils-devel libusb-devel
+> dnf install cmake gcc-c++ qt5-qtbase-gui qt5-qttools-devel qt5-qttranslations fftw-devel binutils-devel libusb-devel

 For MacOSX use homebrew
 > brew update <br>